-Sounds fill the air everywhere, some of them pleasant and other noises can be harmful.
+Sounds fill the air everywhere, some of them are pleasant and other noises can be harmful.
 If sounds reach a point of excessiveness, with level, duration, and frequency, a number of negative issues can result.
 Damage to hearing can occur easily with loud noises.
 People can also experience harmful anxiety when they are subjected to excessive noise.
 Soundproofing is one way to reduce harm from noise pollution.
 It's possible to install acoustic ceiling tiles into rooms to serve as a soundproofing barrier from outside noises.

 Years ago, soundproofing a home involved bulky insulation that was difficult to install.
-Newer technologies have reduced the bulk of insulation necessary to protect from noises.
+Newer technologies have reduced the bulk of insulation necessary to protect from noise.
 These construction materials are also affordable and easier to install.
 Even decorative ceiling tiles are now available that offer appealing options for soundproofing.
 Costs for soundproofing a ceiling vary depending on the construction already present in a home and the level of soundproofing needed to protect against noise pollution.
 Acoustical ceiling tiles vary in price depending on style and thickness.
 You might pay between $20 and $80 per tile.
-After adding soundproofing materials to ceiling, walls, and floor, you can also add additional protection with other decorative features such as curtains and floor coverings.
+After adding soundproofing materials to the ceiling, walls, and floor, you can also add additional protection with other decorative features such as curtains and floor coverings.

 History of Soundproofing